-SME 6 says they’re starting to see “more companies actually talk to their users and listen to their needs.
-They proactively seek feedback (might be in the form of annual NPS or CSAT, interviews, phone calls, or focus groups) to learn more about how they can improve the customer experience and better fulfill user needs.”
+Trends are showing that more companies are actually talking to their users and listening to their needs.
+They proactively seek feedback (might be in the form of annual NPS or CSAT, interviews, phone calls, or focus groups) to learn more about how they can improve the customer experience and better fulfill user needs.

 But capturing all those NPS scores isn’t worth much unless you can identify key insights and put them into action.
 For example, what does it mean when your CSAT score drops for three months straight?
 Why is customer churn increasing?

 Brands need to do some investigating to find the right solutions.

 Analytics is a major part of CX, as it offers insight into how customers interact with the product/service and may be used to predict future patterns or to enhance the existing customer experience.

 For example, a brand might deploy a chatbot on a product page with a higher than average bounce rate.